 Mr. Sandler is the co-author of Bipartisan Campaign Reform Act of 2002: Law and Explanation (CCH 2002) and he co-authored the Election Law chapter in the ABA Section’s Developments in Administrative Law and Regulatory Practice 2000-2001.
 Mr. Sandler wrote the chapter on election law aspects of the 2007 ethics and lobbying reform law for The Lobbying Manual (4th ed.
 2009); and of chapters on congressional ethics and the Foreign Agents Registration Act for The Lobbying Manual (1st Ed.
 1993), both published by the ABA Administrative Law Section.
 He authored several entries in The Encyclopedia of the First Amendment (CQ Press 2008); has published a variety of articles on campaign finance and election law; and has spoken on panels on campaign finance law and campaign finance reform sponsored by bar associations and advocacy organizations and guest lectured at numerous law schools.

 In 2011, Mr. Sandler was appointed by the Speaker of the Maryland House of Delegates to serve on the Commission to Study Campaign Finance Law, established by the Maryland General Assembly.

-Mr. Sandler was elected to serve President of the Jewish Community Relations Council of Greater Washington beginning in July 2012, and currently serves as Vice Chair of JCRC and as co-chair of its Maryland Commission.
+Mr. Sandler was elected to serve President of the Jewish Community Relations Council of Greater Washington beginning in July 2012, and previously served as Vice Chair of JCRC and as co-chair of its Maryland Commission.